Jennifer Bate Organ Academy

 - Anne Page – international recitalist, Professor of Organ and Harmonium, Royal Academy of Music – Masterclasses in Baroque repertoire and Harmonium

-The Jennifer Bate Organ Academy is a residential course which prides itself on its warm and supportive atmosphere, based within in the friendly surroundings of St Catherine’s School.
+The Jennifer Bate Organ Academy prides itself on its warm and supportive atmosphere.
+Under normal circumstances, the Academy takes the form of a residential course based within the friendly surroundings of St Catherine’s School.
 Applicants are encouraged from all ability levels.

 For further information about the Jennifer Bate Organ Academy, please contact Matthew Greenfield, Director of Music t: 01483 899647 | email: firstname.lastname@example.org